shaiefhagelaar/mandiant-flare-vm-set-up/README.md

 Be aware that Windows 11 24H2 in particular has known install friction with FLARE-VM that the 23H2/Windows 10 paths don't hit, so some guides recommend using an older feature update if you run into installer errors.

 Microsoft's baseline for the OS itself is a 2-core 64-bit CPU, 4 GB RAM, and 64 GB storage, but those are far below what you'd actually allocate for analysis work.

+For more information about installing Windows 11 have a look at the Windows-11-installation.md